tzachbon/react-creates/packages/react-creates/README.md

 ## Component

-React lets you define components as classes or functions.
-But why you need to write it every time?
+React lets you define components as classes or functions, but why you need to write it every time?
-Here how to do create one in seconds:
+Here how to create one in seconds:

 ### Start